-The British Antarctic Survey (BAS) Club brings together past and present staff of the British Antarctic Survey and its predecessors the Falkland Islands Dependencies Survey (Fids) and Operation Tabarin and others who have been closely associated with these organisations.
+The British Antarctic Survey Club (BAS Club) is a club for past employees of Operation Tabarin, the Falkland Islands Dependencies Survey (FIDS), past and present members of the British Antarctic Survey, and individuals who have been closely associated with these organisations.

-It serves to foster and maintain, through a series of social and other activities, the close comradeship and good fellowship which was built up amongst the men and women who worked together in Antarctica.
+The British Antarctic Survey Club (BAS Club) brings together past and present persons and serves to foster and maintain, through a series of social and other activities, the close comradeship and good fellowship which was built up amongst the men and women who worked together in Antarctica.

-The British Antarctic Survey (BAS) Club predecessor, the Fids Club, appears to have been started in 1959, with Eric Salmon as its first secretary.
+A Falkland Island Dependencies Club (Fids club) appears to have been started in 1959, with Eric Salmon as its first secretary.
 There was no formal constitution and its main purpose seems to have been to organise reunions.
 There were no formal minutes of any meetings.
+The Falklands Islands Dependencies Survey was renamed in 1962 as the British Antarctic Survey.
+Thus the Fids Club became the BAS Club.
 By 1970 the Club was moribund and no subscriptions were collected after 1971.

 BAS Club re-launch 1976

-Latest Member News
+Latest Club News

 THE LAND BENEATH THE ICE: the pioneering years of radar exploration of Antarctica Professor David Drewry, former Director of BAS and a BAS Club member, has let us know that his new book will be published early next year (2023) by Princeton University Press (PUP).
 The book tells the story of the decade-long programme of…